 Conclusion

-To install Node.js on Debian 12 there are 6 ways which include using apt package manager, Snap app installer, Node.js Deb repository, node version manager, Node.js prebuilt binaries, and Node.js source code.
-The recommended method for Node.js installation on Debian 12 is using the node version manager.
-This is because one can select from a wide range of available versions and can also have multiple Node.js versions installed which can also be switched.
+To install Node.js on Debian, there are six ways which include using the apt package manager, Snap app installer, Node.js Deb repository, node version manager, Node.js prebuilt binaries, and Node.js source code.
+The recommended method for Node.js installation on Debian 12 is using the Node Version Manager.
+This is because one can select from a wide range of available versions and can also have multiple Node.js versions installed, which can also be switched.